Marketing meeting agenda templates

 How To Use Our Free Marketing Meeting Templates

-Below, you’ll find some free marketing meeting templates that you can download as a Word doc or copy as a Google doc.
+Below, you’ll find some free marketing meeting agenda templates that you can download as a Word doc or copy as a Google doc.
 Simply click “Use template” on the one you want to use.
 Then, scroll down on the template page.
-You’ll see options to download for Word, open as a Google Doc, or use the template in Hugo.
+You’ll see options to download for Word, open as a Google Doc, or use the meeting agenda template in Hugo.

 Once you’ve downloaded or copied the template you can use it as is or customize it to meet your specific needs.
 Here are some tips for making the most of these free templates: